dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 If you created a new environment in [Step 3](#step-3-setup-the-semantic-layer-in-a-new-environment):

 1. Update your Environment in Account Settings > Project Details > Edit Semantic Layer Configuration to point to your production environment
 2. Delete your migration environment.
-Be sure to update your connections details in any down stream tools to account for the environment change.
+Be sure to update your connections details in any downstream tools to account for the environment change.

 ## Related docs